Nickchapman3773/Uranium-Fever/README.md

 > RTSS is an FPS limiter that can make the game feel much smoother.
 The theory behind this is that running at a stable and unchanging 70 FPS is less jarring to the user than fluctuating between 60 to 100 FPS rapidly.
 This also prevents the timescale desync that can occur if you surpass your monitors refresh rate.

 - Install and launch <a href="https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download" onclick="window.open('https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download', '_self');">RTSS</a>.
-- Open the System Tray (the triangle pointing upwards on the taskbar) and click the RTSS icon (an image of a computer screen) to open it.
+- Open the `System Tray` (the triangle pointing upwards on the taskbar) and click the `RTSS icon` (an image of a computer screen) to open it.
-- Press the green Add button and select FalloutNV.exe.
+- Press the green `Add` button and select `FalloutNV.exe`.
-- Set Application Detection Level to Low.
+- Set `Application Detection Level` to `Low`.
-- Set Framerate Limit to 59.95.
+- Set `Framerate Limit` to `59.95`.
 	- Uranium Fever is a graphically intense Wabbajack list.
-Some users may be able to set higher Framerate Limits, though ensure this is > 0.05 LOWER than your monitors refresh rate.
+Some users may be able to set higher Framerate Limits, though ensure your Framerate Limit is > 0.05 LOWER than your monitors refresh rate.
-- Enter settings using the Setup button.
+- Enter settings using the `Setup` button.
-- Enable Passive Waiting.
+- Enable `Passive Waiting`.
-- Set framerate limiter to Front Edge Sync.
+- Set `Framerate Limiter` to Front `Edge Sync`.

-# Performance Profile
+## Performance Profile
 > [!tip]
 > This is an OPTIONAL step for those with weaker computers.
 If you do not get poor performance in game, please **DO NOT** follow this step.
 >